3s1d/tweety/readme.md

 ## Operation

 ### Turn on
 Press the button until you here a short beep.
 Release the button within in 3 seconds and Tweety turns on.
-You will here the welcome sound, followed by 0.5sec pause and the battery state:
+You will here the welcome sound, followed by 0.5 sec pause and the battery state:
 - 2 beeps: Battery is good
 - 1 beep: Battery is okay
 - no beep: You should consider changing the battery